 “We never had this much traffic,” she said.

 Resident Michael Kowalski, Neal’s husband, said he will continue to experience a long day’s journey into fright just to cross the street.

 “It can take four minutes to cross Van Brunt Street in the middle of the afternoon,” he said.
 “Traffic here is horrendous and very dangerous.”

 At the very least, more crosswalks would be a step in the right direction, insisted resident Ben Schneider, owner of The Good Fork restaurant.

 “If we had crosswalks, it might actually signal to drivers that there are people who want to cross,” he said.
 “Even the biggest jerk in the world doesn’t want to kill anybody when they’re driving.”

-Back in 2006, Transportation Department workers were dispatched to repaint Van Brunt Street’s crosswalks on the same day that a woman died of her injuries after being fatally struck by a minivan at Wolcott Street.
+Back in 2006, Transportation Department workers were dispatched to repaint Van Brunt Street’s crosswalks on the same day that a woman was fatally struck by a minivan at Wolcott Streets.
 At the time, the officials said the markings simply needed to refurbished every couple of years.